Ivanova contact join-semilattices are not finitely axiomatizable: A finite axiomatization in the non overlap case

 \section{A finite axiomatization in the non overlap case}

 \labbel{finite}

-In this section we present a slight improvement of Theorem 4.1 from \cite{cs}.
-We also show that a consequence of the Axiom of choice is necessary in some results from \cite{cs}.
-In the next theorem, when we say that, for example, a weak contact semilattice $\mathbf S$ can be embedded into some weak contact Boolean algebra, we formally mean that $\mathbf S$ can be embedded into \emph{the $ \{ \delta, {+} \} $-reduct} of some weak contact Boolean algebra.
+In this section we present some slight improvements on Theorems 3.2 and 4.1 from \cite{cs}.
+Moreover, we extend \cite[Theorem 4.1]{cs} to the case of not necessarily symmetric relations.
+We also show that a consequence of the axiom of choice is necessary in some results from \cite{cs}.

+In what follows we will frequently deal with the situation in which weak (pre-)contact join-semilattices are embedded into models with further structure, e.~g., distributive lattices or Boolean algebras.
+Rather than explicitly saying that a weak contact join-semilattice $\mathbf S$ can be embedded into \emph{the contact join-semilattice reduct} of some contact Boolean algebra $\mathbf B$, we will simply say that $\mathbf S$ can be \emph{$ \{\delta, {+}\}$-embedded} into $\mathbf B$.
+Notice that, on the other hand, we are not assuming that embeddings preserve existing meets, or complements, unless otherwise specified.